skiselkov/X-RAAS2/README.md

 X-RAAS is *NOT* meant for flight training or use in real avionics.
 Its performance can seriously deviate from the real world system, so *DO NOT* rely on it for anything critical.
-This project has no ties to Honeywell or Laminar Research.
+It was created solely for entertainment use.
+This project has *no* ties to Honeywell or Laminar Research.